Time icon

 • Crafting or responding to company social media posts

-By providing a cell phone stipend, you can show your employees that you appreciate their dedication and hard work in completing these tasks on the go.
+By providing a cell phone stipend, you’ll show your employees that you appreciate their dedication and hard work in completing these tasks on the go.

-The difference between a stipend and a reimbursement policy is that a stipend is provided in advance and doesn’t require employees to log the expense.
-There’s no burden associated with tracking, managing, and submitting expense reports, making it attractive to employees and accounts departments.
+The difference between a cell phone reimbursement policy and a stipend is that a stipend is provided in advance and doesn't require employees to log the expense.
+There's no burden associated with tracking, managing, and submitting expense reports, making it attractive to employees and accounts departments.

 Equally, in a reimbursement model, finance teams must go through the headache of combing through call and internet data — and there's a cost associated with this work.
 GBTA research highlights that the average time to process an expense report is 20 minutes at a company cost of $58.
 But 19% of expense reports include errors or missing information, which adds 18 minutes and $52 to the total.